-Graduate Nursing ProgramUT's Master of Science in Nursing (MSN) graduate degree prepares advanced practice nurses for roles such as primary care providers and clinical leaders.
+Graduate Nursing ProgramUT's Master of Science in Nursing (MSN) prepares advanced practice nurses for roles such as primary care providers and clinical leaders.

 - Adult/gerontology nurse practitioner (AGNP)

 - Family nurse practitioner (FNP)

 The program emphasizes the importance of holistic assessment, cultural congruency and consumer inclusion and collaboration in health care.
 UT's Department of Nursing is committed to helping meet the nation's growing demand for advanced practice nurses.

 The department maintains formal affiliations to more than 200 Tampa Bay area health care facilities, providing students with expanded and broad clinical exposure.
 In addition, experienced preceptors assist students in fine-tuning essential skills for clinical practice.
 Preceptors are actively engaged in community practice settings and provide real-world lessons and advice about the scope of practice available to graduates.
 Opportunities in a variety of health care settings position graduates to enhance access to excellent health care for all.

 The adult/gerontology and family nurse practitioner concentrations prepare the advanced practice nurse to serve as a primary care provider.

 - Designed as a part-time program to accommodate students working in health care.

 - Satisfactory completion of the MSN curriculum requires a minimum of 42 (adult/gerontology nurse practitioner) or 49 (family nurse practitioner) credit hours of graduate work.